Flutterando/modular/README.md

 ### Load Modular helper on tests

-1. By default when use `IModularTest` each `InitAppModuleHelper().load()` will clean and rebuid the modular and his injects, this is fine to do each test block independent and make more easy to write modular tests without noisy.
+1. By default when use `IModularTest` each `InitAppModuleHelper().load()` will clean and rebuid the modular and his injects, this is fine to do each test block independent and make more easy to write modular tests without noise.

 ```dart
 import 'package:flutter_modular/flutter_modular_test.dart';